 Laura Berman's work is represented by Weinberger Fine Art (Kansas City, MO), Long View Gallery (Washington, D.C.), Olson-Larsen Gallery (Des Moines, IA) and Uprise Art (New York City).
-She publishes her work through Bedrock Art Editions (Kansas City, MO), Círculo del Arte (Barcelona, Spain), Grand Image (Seattle, WA) and Pele Prints (St. Louis, MO).
+She publishes her work through Bedrock Art Editions (Kansas City, MO), Círculo del Arte (Barcelona, Spain), Grand Image (Seattle, WA), West Elm (New York, NY) and Pele Prints (St. Louis, MO).

 Berman is currently a Professor at the Kansas City Art Institute, where she has taught printmaking and book arts since 2002.
 She received her BFA from the New York State College of Ceramics at Alfred University and her MFA from Tulane University.

 Together with her family, Berman runs Prairieside Cottage and Outpost, a family-friendly artist retreat in the Flint Hills of Kansas.

 Long View Gallery Washington, D.C.

 Uprise Art New York City

 Bedrock Art Editions Kansas City